Guide for Aviation Medical Examiners

 • Chest pain - Complains of chest pain at any time (exclude chest pain with a firm diagnosis of non-cardiac causes of chest pain);

-• New Event - Has another event, develops a new condition or identification of an additional cardiac condition not previously reported (such as myocardial infarction, or restenosis requiring CABG, atherectomy, brachytherapy, PTCA, stent or other procedure);
+• New Event - Has another event, develops a new condition, or identification of an additional cardiac condition not previously reported (such as myocardial infarction or restenosis requiring CABG, atherectomy, brachytherapy, PTCA, stent, or other procedure);

-• Nitrate - Is placed on a long acting nitrate for any reason;
+• Nitrate - Is placed on a long acting nitrate for any reason; or

-• Risk factors - Inadequately controlled; or
+• Risk factors - Inadequately controlled.

-Last updated: Wednesday, March 17, 2021
+Last updated: Wednesday, May 29, 2024